 Ryan & McConnell (2015) identified that it cost approximately €32,000 a year for every homeless person.
-While ONE receives funding through the Dublin Regional Homeless Executive in support of our home in Dublin, none of our other homes receive state funding for running costs.
-ONE pays approximately €7,700 net annually per homeless veteran in our homes outside of Dublin exclusive of residents' contributions.
+While ONE receives funding through the Dublin Regional Homeless Executive in support of our home in Dublin, our other homes are not in receipt of state funding to run the homes.
+It is estimated that it will cost ONE approximately €9,000 per homeless veteran nett in 2024 in our homes outside of Dublin when residents' contributions are taken into consideration.
 This costing per homeless veteran represents significant value for money.